anachary/zproxy/docs/ARCHITECTURE.md

 ### Middleware

-Middleware provides cross-cutting functionality that can be applied to routes:

-- **Authentication**: Validates JWT tokens and enforces access control.
+The middleware system processes requests before they are forwarded to upstream services.
+It supports:

+- **Authentication**: Verify API keys or other credentials.
-- **Rate Limiting**: Limits the number of requests a client can make in a time period.
+- **Rate Limiting**: Limit the number of requests from a client.
+- **CORS**: Handle Cross-Origin Resource Sharing.
-- **Caching**: Caches responses to improve performance.
+- **Caching**: Cache responses to improve performance.

-Middleware can be configured globally or per-route.

 ### TLS

-The gateway supports TLS for secure connections:
+The proxy supports TLS for secure connections:

 - **Certificate Management**: Loads and manages TLS certificates.
 - **SNI Support**: Uses different certificates for different domains.

-### Metrics

-The gateway collects metrics to monitor its performance:

-- **Request Counters**: Count the number of requests by route, method, and status code.
-- **Latency Histograms**: Measure the time taken to process requests.
-- **Connection Gauges**: Track the number of active connections.

 ## Data Flow

-1. A client connects to the gateway.
+1. A client connects to the proxy.
 2. The protocol detector identifies the protocol being used.
 3. The protocol handler parses the request.
 4. The router finds a matching route for the request.